Grade Level(s): 9

 Economics Courses

 A half credit in Economics is required for graduation.
-Seniors should take one of the following courses to fulfill this requirement.
-If a student is enrolling in AP U.S. Government, and does not have room in their schedule, they may take a summer Economics course prior to the start of senior year.
-Alternatively, students may take AP Macroeconomics independently through Catholic Virtual School during their junior year.
+Seniors take one of the following courses to fulfill this requirement.
+If a student is enrolling in AP U.S. Government and does not have room in their schedule, they may take a summer Economics course prior to the start of senior year.
+Alternatively, students may take AP Macroeconomics independently through Catholic Virtual School.

 Grade Level(s): 12